lifecrisis/ecpat-concept/README.md

 # ecpat-concept
-Proof of concept for an online interface to eCPAT data.
+This project provides a proof of concept for an online interface to eCPAT data.

+To view the sample page in your browser, open the ```index.html``` file.